 You are embarking on one of the most rewarding journeys of your life.
 First-time parents are our specialty!
 Gwinnett Pediatrics and Adolescent Medicine (GPAM) is here to help you every step of the way.

 Choosing a pediatrician is a very important decision.
-We encourage you to join us at one of our New Parent Classes so that we may introduce you to our practice and help address any questions you may have.
-Our new parent classes are given by one of our doctors or nurse practitioners in all of our four offices.
+We encourage you to join us at one of our virtual New Parent Classes so that we may introduce you to our practice and help address any questions you may have.
 The class will last about an hour.
-We will acquaint you with our care philosophy, give you a tour of our office, review our office procedures, go over what to expect during your hospital stay, and help you prepare for the arrival of your new child.
+We will acquaint you with our care philosophy, review our office procedures, go over what to expect during your hospital stay, and help you prepare for the arrival of your new child.
 Come see what GPAM has to offer!

 Once you have chosen us as your pediatrician, you do not need to contact our office.
 Make sure we are on your insurance plan.
 We encourage you to schedule an appointment in our office within 2-3 days of discharge from the hospital.